Claude/Claude Code Series for Non-Engineers: I Set Up an Environment to Run Claude Code

 Screenshot 2026-03-16 10.01.15

-You can choose between monthly and annual payments, but personally, since you don't know how much you'll use it, I think it's better to start with the monthly plan.
+You can choose between monthly and annual billing, but personally, since you don't know how much you'll use it, I think starting with monthly is better.

-4. Restart the Claude Desktop app after completing the subscription
+4. After completing the subscription, restart the Claude Desktop app

 When you switch to a paid plan, the "Code" tab will appear at the top of the app.
-This is the entry point to Claude Code.
+This is the entrance to Claude Code.

 Screenshot 2026-03-16 9.50.00

-After installing Claude Desktop and subscribing to a paid plan, you might want to launch Claude Code right away.
-But there's something you should do first: prepare a working folder.
+After installing Claude Desktop and subscribing to a paid plan, you'll probably want to launch Claude Code immediately.
+But there's something to do first.
+Prepare a working folder.

-Claude Code operates based on the folder you specify.
+Claude Code operates from the specified folder.
 It reads files in that folder and creates new files there.

-By creating a dedicated folder and launching from there, you can limit Claude Code's scope of action.
+By creating a dedicated folder and launching from there, you can limit Claude Code's scope of operation.

 1. Open Finder and navigate to your home directory

-Your home directory is your user name folder on Mac.
-You can open it from the Finder menu bar by selecting "Go" -> "Home".
+The home directory is your user folder.
+In Finder, you can access it from the menu bar by selecting "Go" → "Home".

 Screenshot 2026-03-16 10.06.02